About this Course

 Meet the arctic engineering course requirement to practice in Alaska.
 Explore the challenges of cold regions engineering and solutions for technical problems related to cold weather, snow and ice.
 Consider foundation and building designs for arctic regions.
 Learn about snow control, ice growth on water surfaces, ice mechanics and the physical and thermal properties of frozen ground.
 Study the effects low temperatures have on construction materials and personnel.
-Learn about drinking water and wastewater systems at camps, homes, and communities in the far North.
+Learn about drinking water and wastewater systems at camps, homes and communities in the far North.

 What the Course Covers

-Descriptive and geotechnical aspects
+Descriptive and geotechnical aspects of:

 - Arctic hydrology

 - Heat transfer

 - Depth of freeze and thaw in soils

 - Wastewater treatment and disposal

 Upon completion, you will earn 3.2 Continuing Education Units (CEUs).
 The course is approved by the Alaska Board of Registration and satisfies the arctic engineering requirement for a professional license to practice architecture or engineering in the state of Alaska.

 This course is for individuals who are seeking a professional license to practice engineering in the state of Alaska, and those who are curious about life in the North.